'I bleed for this city': Eagles GM Howie Roseman bloodied by beer can at Super Bowl parade

 WTF ??? pic.twitter.com/qDnwLGORnQ

-Sweat said he "laughed at him a little bit when it happened and I know that he's made at me."
+Sweat said he "laughed at him a little bit when it happened and I know that he's mad at me."

 Sweat confirmed he didn't throw the can at Roseman.